Master's in Public Policy and Administration

 Master's in Public Policy and Administration Program Goals

-After successful completion of this interdisciplinary professional program, MPPA graduates will possess the knowledge, skills and aptitude to:
+After successful completion of this interdisciplinary professional program, MPPA graduates will possess the knowledge, skills and aptitude to do the following:

 • Evaluate the collaborative inter-organizational, inter-governmental, and international public policy and administrative environment